gohugoio/hugo/content/getting-started/configuration.md

 notesforauthors:
 ---

-The [directory structure][] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provides most of the configuration information that Hugo needs in order to statically generate a finished website.
+The [directory structure][dirs] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provides most of the configuration information that Hugo needs in order to statically generate a finished website.

 Because of Hugo's preference for sane defaults, many websites may not need a configuration file.
 Hugo is designed to recognize certain typical usage patterns (and even expects them by default).